 From there it was time to decide on colors!

 AWE decided early on that they wanted to keep things simple and have a two-color logo, which would be cheaper to print on promotional items like pens, shirts, etc. Because their target demographic is female, the goal was to create something more feminine without being overly "girly" or unprofessional, and with bright colors that would make marketing materials stand out.

-For color inspiration, we spent a lot of time looking at color palates on design-seeds.com and playing with Adobe’s color wheel.
+For color inspiration, we spent a lot of time looking at color palates on design-seeds.com and playing with Adobe's color wheel.
 We went through a lot of color options before we ultimately latched onto a green and purple pallette.
+(You can really see the variation of a logo, even with small color changes!)
 Here are only two of the many we tried: